AmanPriyanshu/Quantum-Computing-Intro/README.md

 # Quantum_Computing_Intro
-Understanding and exploring Quantum-Computing conecpts as well as development
+Understanding and exploring Quantum-Computing conecpts as well as developing some simple code for it.